Rust Belt: History

 In the first half of the 20th century, the Great Depression followed by American entry into World War II was followed by a rapid return to economic growth, during which much of the industrial North reached its peak population and industrial output.

 The northern cities experienced changes that followed the end of World War II, with the onset of the outward migration of residents to newer suburban communities, and the declining role of manufacturing in the American economy.

 Between 1969 and 1996 manufacturing employment declined by 32.9% in the Rust Belt, leading to severe dislocations in cities specialized in manufacturing.
 Imported goods such as steel cost much less to produce in Third World countries with cheap foreign labor (see steel crisis).
-The introduction of pollution regulation in the late 1960's, combined with rapidly increasing U.S. energy costs (see 1970s energy crisis) caused much U.S. heavy industry to begin moving to other countries.
+The introduction of pollution regulation in the late 1960s, combined with rapidly increasing U.S. energy costs (see 1970s energy crisis) caused much U.S. heavy industry to begin moving to other countries.
 Beginning with the recession of 1970–71, a new pattern of deindustrializing economy emerged.
 Competitive devaluation combined with each successive downturn saw traditional U.S. manufacturing workers experiencing lay-offs.
 In general, in the Factory Belt employment in the manufacturing sector declined by 32.9% between 1969 and 1996.

 In 1984, an incremental expansion of the U.S. trade deficit with China began combined with growing trade deficits with Japan, South Korea, and Taiwan.
 As a result, the traditional manufacturing workers in the region have experienced economic upheaval.
 This effect has devastated government budgets across the U.S. and increased corporate borrowing to fund retiree benefits.
 Some economists believe that GDP and employment can be dragged down by large long-run trade deficits.